Myorignl/Election-Analysis/README.md

   * The winner of the election was:
     - Diana DeGette with 73.8% of the votes and 272,892 number of votes

-  *The Counties for this election were:
+  * The counties for this election were:
-    -Jefferson
-    -Denver
-    -Arapahoe
+    - Jefferson
+    - Denver
+    - Arapahoe
-   *The County voter turnout was:
+  * The County voter turnout was:
-    -Jefferson had 10.5% of the votes totaling 38,855 voters -Denver had 82.8% of the votes totaling 306,055 voters -Arapahoe had 6.7% of the votes totaling 24,801 voters *The largest county turnout was seen at
+    - Jefferson had 10.5% of the votes totaling 38,855 voters
+    - Denver had 82.8% of the votes totaling 306,055 voters
+    - Arapahoe had 6.7% of the votes totaling 24,801 voters
+   * The largest county turnout was seen at
-     -Denver with 306,055 voters, at 82.8% of the votes
+     - Denver with 306,055 voters, at 82.8% of the votes

 ![Election Results](https://user-images.githubusercontent.com/104601282/176951644-9677bf19-5542-499e-8e65-56b610eb9a26.png)